Jobeso/react-native-whatsapp-stickers/README.md

 1. make sure they follow the guidelines from WhatsApp
 2. Put the images somewhere in your project directory
 3. drag and drop them into your XCode Project (recommended to a new folder)
-4. check `Copy Items If Needed` on the dialogue that pops up
+4. check `Copy Items If Needed` in the dialogue that pops up and click `Finish`

 **Done 🎉**